-As in many other countries immigration is a hot button issue in Estonian.
-Dr. Laineste’s study, addresses emotional, discriminating othering of refugees in online comments that emerged around the public discussion of setting fire to the centre for asylum seekers in Vao, Estonia.
+As in many other countries, immigration is a hot button issue in Estonian.
+Dr. Laineste’s study addresses emotional, discriminating othering of refugees in online comments that emerged around the public discussion of setting fire to the center for asylum seekers in Vao, Estonia.
 I will show how the Other is placed in the middle of a battlefield of opinions where emotions clash and viewpoints become even more polarized as a result.
-I approach my material as a scholar of digital folklore, combining quantitative and qualitative methods, ranging from statistics-based topic modelling and thematic analysis to a diachronic analysis of recurring folkloric motifs and myths.
+I approach my material as a scholar of digital folklore, combining quantitative and qualitative methods, ranging from statistics-based topic modeling and thematic analysis to a diachronic analysis of recurring folkloric motifs and myths.

 Dr. Laineste used QDA Miner to code 2742 comments from a local site to decide the tonality/emotions of the comments.
-The categorisation system included two major parameters (target/object of the comment, emotional tonality) and was compiled with a cumulative method, updating the system in accordance with the material.
-The study also used the software’s co-occurrence analyse feature, to pinpoint the prevailing types of sentiments.
-The study identified five principal types of sentiment: anger, fear, shame, disgust and compassion.
+The categorization system included two major parameters (target/object of the comment, emotional tonality) and was compiled with a cumulative method, updating the system in accordance with the material.
+The study also used the software’s co-occurrence analyses feature, to pinpoint the prevailing types of sentiments.
+The study identified five principal types of sentiment: anger, fear, shame, disgust, and compassion.

 You can read the complete article here.